psiace-archive/awesome-stars/README.md

 ## JavaScript

+- [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 100+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [messense/huaweicloud-github-runner](https://github.com/messense/huaweicloud-github-runner) - GitHub Action for automatic create and register Huawei Cloud ECS instance as a GitHub Actions self-hosted runner
 - [just-js/just](https://github.com/just-js/just) - a very small v8 javascript runtime for linux only
 - [ZhangHanDong/the-tao-of-rust-programming-v2](https://github.com/ZhangHanDong/the-tao-of-rust-programming-v2) - Rust 编程之道【新版/第二版】